mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

  - New Scala functional programmers use effect type classes like `Sync` everywhere (which are themselves lawless and serve only to embed effects), and they embed effects using lazy methods, like `defer` or `point`.
  - Even some experienced Scala functional programmers embed effects in pure methods (for example, exceptions in the functions they pass to `map`, `flatMap`), and some effect types encourage this behavior.

+Tagless-final can be used by a well-trained and highly-disciplined team to constrain effects, but the same can be said for many approaches, _including_ environmental effects.

-At the end of the day, and after professionally and pedagogically wrestling with these issues for several years now, I've come to the conclusion there are only two highly compelling reasons to use tagless-final:
+After professionally and pedagogically wrestling with these issues for several years now, I've come to the conclusion there are just two legitimately compelling reasons to use tagless-final:

-1. Avoiding commitment to a specific effect type, which can be useful to library authors, but which is less useful for application developers, and often detrimental to them;
+1. Avoiding commitment to a specific effect type, which can be useful for library authors, but which is less useful for application developers (often it's a hinderance!);
 2. Writing testable functional code, which is fairly straightforward with tagless-final because you can just create test instances for different effect type classes.

-While testability is a compelling reason to use tagless-final, it's not necessarily a compelling reason to choose tagless-final over another approach.
+While testability is a compelling reason to _use_ tagless-final, it's not necessarily a compelling reason to _choose_ tagless-final over other approaches&mdash;in particular, over environmental effects.

 In this post, I'm going to show you how to use environmental effects to achieve testability.
-I hope to demonstrate that environmental effects provide easier, more incremental, and more modular testability&mdash;all without sacrificing teachability, abstraction, or type inference.
+I hope to demonstrate that environmental effects provide easier and more incremental testability&mdash;all without sacrificing teachability, abstraction, or type inference.

 ## A Web App

 Let's say we are building a web application with ZIO.
 Suppose the application was originally written with `Future` or perhaps some version of `IO` or `Task`.

-Later, the application was ported to ZIO's `Task[A]`, which is a type alias for `ZIO[Any, Throwable, A]`&mdash;indicating an effect that requires no specific environment and which may fail with a `Throwable`.
+Later, the application was ported to ZIO's `Task[A]`, which is a type alias for `ZIO[Any, Throwable, A]`&mdash;representing an effect that requires no specific environment and that may fail with any `Throwable`.

-Now a typical function in our application might look something like this one:
+Now let's say one of the functions in our application, called `inviteFriends`, invites the friends of a given user to the application by sending them emails:

 {% highlight scala %}
 def inviteFriends(userID: UserID): Task[List[Send]] =